E-9 Visa in Korea: The EPS Worker's Practical Guide

 - Arrive and attend in-country orientation.
 A mandatory three-day HRD Korea programme runs after you arrive.
 Register as a foreign resident at your local immigration office within 90 days to receive your Alien Registration Card (외국인등록증).

 E-9 workers are covered by the same core labour protections as Korean nationals.
 Minimum wage, capped working hours, paid overtime, annual leave, severance, industrial accident insurance, and NHIS health coverage all apply from day one.
-The Ministry of Employment and Labor publishes a rights manual in 16 languages, and the 1350 hotline takes complaints in those languages.
+The EPS portal publishes worker-rights materials in multiple languages, and the 1350 hotline takes complaints in those languages.

 The specifics: